-Florida Document Specialists offers a low cost, flat-fee solution for preparing and filing for temporary custody by extended family for children you are parenting.
-We are anxious to take your call and explain exactly how we can help your family by preparing Florida Supreme Court approved child custody forms to help you obtain custody of a minor child.
+Florida Document Specialists offers a low cost, flat-fee solution for preparing and filing a petition for temporary or concurrent custody by extended family members to obtain legal custody of children you are parenting.

 Obtaining Temporary Custody or Concurrent Custody of Children in Florida